Knowing what to do when someone dies

 What to do

-This depends on where the person died and the manner of death, but if the death occurs at a nursing home or in a hospital you should call us at Grinter’s Funeral Home to begin making arrangements.
+What to do first can often depend on where the person died and the manner of death.
+If the death occurs at a nursing home or in a hospital for example, contact Grinter’s Funeral Home to begin making arrangements.

 If death occurs at home, the first thing you need to do is call a doctor, if you are unable to make contact with a doctor, contact us and a funeral director can begin guiding you through the process.